-The Company recorded a provision (benefit) for income taxes of \$1.4 million, \$(1.8) million and \$1.4 million and the effective rates were approximately 0%, 0% and 0% for the years ended December 31, 2022, 2021 and 2020, respectively.
-The income tax provision for the years ended December 31, 2022 and December 31, 2020 reflected current income tax expense recorded as a result of the taxable income in certain of the Company's non-US subsidiaries and certain state income taxes.
-The income tax (benefit) for the year ended December 31, 2021 is primarily due to the partial reversal of a valuation allowance as a result of the Company's Business Acquisition (see Note 16), partially offset by current income tax expense.
+The Company recorded a provision (benefit) for income taxes of \$2.6 million, \$1.4 million and \$(1.8) million and the effective rates were approximately 0% for the years ended December 31, 2023, 2022 and 2021.
+The income tax provision for the years ended December 31, 2023 and December 31, 2022 reflected current income tax expense recorded as a result of the taxable income in certain of the Company's non-US subsidiaries and certain state income taxes.
+The income tax (benefit) for the year ended December 31, 2021 is primarily due to the partial reversal of a valuation allowance as a result of the Business Acquisition (see Note 18), partially offset by current income tax expense.
 While the Business Acquisition resulted in a deferred tax liability recorded under ASC 805, an adjustment to the valuation allowance is required as this deferred tax liability provides a future reversal of a taxable temporary difference.